 The People & Remuneration Committee determined to conduct comprehensive GRP effectiveness reviews every three years, with defined scope reviews conducted in the intervening years.
-A defined scope GRP effectiveness review was undertaken during the 2021 financial year, which determined that the GRP is broadly effective.
+A defined scope GRP effectiveness review was undertaken during the 2022 financial year, which determined that the GRP is effective in most areas and is sustaining improvements made in the past two years.